 Travelers Who Require Accessibility Assistance: Persons with disabilities face limited access to transportation, accommodations, and public buildings.
-There are few sidewalks and no curb-cuts.
+There are few sidewalks.
 Most buildings lack functioning elevators.

 Consult the CDC website for the Seychelles prior to travel.

-Medical facilities are limited, especially on the isolated islands where doctors are often unavailable.
-There is one main government-run hospital and several localized district clinics on the three main islands.
-A number of private doctors operate their own practices, and there is also one private surgical hospital on the main island of Mahé.
+Medical facilities are limited, especially on isolated islands.
 The main hospital, including accident and emergency services, is in Victoria (telephone: + 248 -4388-000).

 Please note that passengers may be quarantined during seasonal plague outbreaks IF you are travelling from plague-infected countries.